-If you have suffered psychiatric damage as a result of negligent medical treatment, then you could have a clinical negligence claim and may receive compensation.
+If you have suffered psychiatric damage and/or psychological effects as a result of negligent medical treatment, then you could have a clinical negligence claim and may receive compensation.
 Psychiatric damage is the ‘sudden appreciation of a horrifying event which violently agitates the mind’.

 For a psychiatric injury claim, you can be a primary victim or a secondary victim.